• Skip to main content

 Some of our favorites are Local Bistro, Pure Sushi, Patricia’s Pizza, Zinc Bistro and Jalapenos.
 And if you are looking for breakfast and lunch, you cannot miss JJ’s Deli.

-Hiking Pinnacle Peak, golfing at Troon North or another public course, hitting the farmer’s market at DC Ranch, and paddleboarding on Saguaro Lake are all favorites among locals.
+Hiking Pinnacle Peak, golfing at Troon North or another public course like Grayhawk, hitting the farmer’s market at DC Ranch or in Old Town, and paddleboarding on Saguaro Lake are all favorites among locals.

 Very!
 Many restaurants have patios that welcome dogs (like OHSO and Hash Kitchen), and popular trails like Lost Dog Wash are great for leashed pets.
 Chaparral Park even has a large off-leash dog park.

-With over 300 sunny days annually, residents enjoy hiking (McDowell Sonoran Preserve, Camelback Mountain, Pinnacle Peak), biking, running, cycling, golfing (200+ courses in the metro), spring training baseball, and nearby lakes for water activities.
+With over 300 sunny days annually, residents enjoy hiking (McDowell Sonoran Preserve, Camelback Mountain, Pinnacle Peak), biking, running, cycling, golfing (200+ courses in the metro area), spring training baseball, and nearby lakes for water activities.
 Trails cater to all skill levels, making outdoor adventure a major part of Valley life.

 Winters are mild (60s–70s °F), and summers are extremely hot, sometimes exceeding 110°F. The dry desert climate makes heat a bit more tolerable, and robust air conditioning is standard in homes and businesses.
 During the warmer months, residents shift outdoor activities to mornings and evenings and use sunscreen and hydration strategies.